IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 ### Deducing time {#subsec:query_deducingTime}

 The default behavior of the legacy EMU system was to automatically deduce time information for queries of levels that do not contain time information.
 This was achieved by searching for the time-bearing sub-level and calculating the start and end times from the left-most and right-most annotation items which where directly or indirectly linked to the retrieved parent item.
 This upward purculation of time information is also the default behavior of the new EMU-SDMS.
 However, a new feature has been added to the query engine which allows the calculation of time to be switched off for a given query using the `calcTimes` parameter of the `query()` function.
 This is beneficial in two ways: for one, levels that do not have a time-bearing sub-level may be queried and secondly, the execution time of queries can be greatly improved.
 The performance increase becomes evident when performing queries on large data sets on one of the top levels of the hierarchy (e.g., *Utterance* or *Intonational* in the *ae* `emuDB`).
 When deducing time information for annotation items that contain large portions of the hierarchy, the query engine has to walk down large partial hierarchies to find the left-most and right-most items on the time-bearing sub-level.
 This can be a computationally expensive operation and is often unnecessary, especially during data exploration.
-R Example \@ref(rexample:query-deducingTime) shows the usage of this parameter by querying all of the items of the *Intonational* level and displaying the `NA` values for start and end times in the resulting segment list.
+The R code snippet below shows the usage of this parameter by querying all of the items of the *Intonational* level and displaying the `NA` values for start and end times in the resulting segment list.
 It is worth noting that the missing time information excluded during the original query can be retrieved at a later point in time by performing a hierarchical requery (see Section \@ref(subsec:requery)) on the same level.

 ```r